Tech CEOs Defend Measures to Combat Election Misinformation

 “A lot of these decisions are not being made by humans anymore,” he said.

-Furthermore, the Twitter CEO said, the need to have employees work from home has shifted Twitter to look at potential new hires in cities across the country.
+Furthermore, the Twitter CEO said, the need to have employees work from home during the Covid-19 pandemic has shifted Twitter to look for potential new hires in cities across the country.

 “The days of having any one centralized, massive corporate headquarter in any one particular city are certainly over for us,” Dorsey added.